 Here’s what was in our October box.
 The only difference between the omnivore and vegan boxes were 1 variety of the Two Farmer’s crisps.
 The omnivore box had Hereford Hop Cheese & Onion whilst the vegan box had Salt & Cider Vinegar.

-The full-size box contained 24 delicious, healthy snacks this month plus a free copy of Your Healthy Living Magazine.
+The standard box contained 24 delicious, healthy snacks this month.

 Nature’s Heart Raw, Dried Goldenberries are a delicious little superfruits.
 They are a great source of nutrients including iron which contributes to the reduction of tiredness, vitamin A, B1, C and Potassium.
 They contain antioxidants and have anti-inflammatory properties.
 This is great not only for improving how you feel now but may also protect against serious illnesses such as cancer and bowel disease.

 The naturally tart flavour of these Ecuadorian berries is sweetened with a little pineapple juice from Costa Rica.
 You can pop them in cereal for a little boost or eat them straight from the pack as I do!